koide3/iridescence/docs/drawables.md

 ```

 **glk::Lines** draws lines with polygons.
-The thickness of lines changes depending on the viewpoint.
+The thickness of lines changes depending on the viewpoint and perspective.
 ```cpp
 #include <glk/thin_lines.hpp>